openstack/cinder-tempest-plugin/README.rst

 To run all tests from this plugin, install cinder into your environment.
 Then from the tempest directory run::

-    $ tox -e all-plugin -- volume
+    $ tox -e all -- cinder_tempest_plugin

-It is expected that Cinder third party CI's use the all-plugin tox environment above for all test runs.
+It is expected that Cinder third party CI's use the `all` tox environment above for all test runs.
 Developers can also use this locally to perform more extensive testing.